Ford F-Series: Ford F-150 Lightning

-At the 2019 Detroit Auto Show in January 2019, Ford announced the intention to produce a fully-electric light pickup.
+At the 2019 Detroit Auto Show in January 2019, Ford announced the intention to produce a fully-electric light truck.
 Prototype test mules on an existing F-150 chassis were tested during 2019, including a record-setting demonstration test tow of 1250000 lb on rails.

 Ford unveiled the truck, called the F-150 Lightning, on May 19, 2021.
 It intends to begin production in the spring of 2022.
 Ford received 44,500 orders in the first two days after the announcement, and a further 25,000 in the next two days after that.
 The low-end configuration has 426 hp, 240 mi range, and its smaller battery allows a 2,000 lb payload.
 The high-end configuration has 563 hp, 300+ mile capacity, 0–60 mph times in the mid-four-second range, and towing capacity of 10,000 lb.
 Both models have 775 lbft of torque, full-time four-wheel-drive, independent rear suspension, and currently come in a crew-cab configuration only, with 5.5' bed.
 The active suspension provides real-time load weighing function.
 Like Tesla, the Ford F-150 Lightning has over-the-air software updates, and a significant software driving aids which allow limited hands-off highway driving, but fall short of full self-driving.
 The F-150 Lightning provides household-oriented V2G power, which can meet the electrical needs of a typical American home for three to ten days, and supply up to 9.6 kW of power through eleven 120V and 240V electrical outlets distributed around the truck.

-As of May 27, 2021, Ford has begun discussing the other vehicles beyond the F-series, such as the Expedition and Navigator, which will be underpinned by their full-size EV truck chassis, as well as the smaller chassis which will be used for the Bronco, Explorer, and Aviator.
+As of May 27, 2021, Ford has begun discussing the other vehicles beyond the F-Series, such as the Expedition and Navigator, which will be underpinned by their full-size EV truck chassis, as well as the smaller chassis which will be used for the Bronco, Explorer, and Aviator.

-F-100 Eluminator

-At the 2021 SEMA show in Las Vegas, Ford unveiled the F-100 Eluminator concept truck, an electromod restoration of a 1978 F-100 repowered with the electric vehicle drivetrain and front and rear suspension subframes taken from the Mustang Mach-E GT Performance Edition.
-The vehicle was designed by Ford Performance and built by several aftermarket shops under contract to Ford to advertise the availability of the Eluminator crate motor replacement for classic vehicles.
-"Eluminator" is an allusion to the Ford 5.2L "Aluminator" Modular V8 engine.